mperezjigato/chomputationalchemistry/README.md

    - The first few uploaded tables were enclosed in a single document.
    - At some point, I decided to extend their size, and ended up uploading separate documents for each table.

 Eventually the software list will extend by including to-be-installed ab-initio/MD packages and pre- and post- processing tools.
-This work is to spontaneously evolve in three different scientific directions, as explained below:
+The way I see it, this work would benefit from contact with people working in the fields:

 1. Theoretical Materials Science
-2. Big-Data driven Computational Materials Science
+2. Big-Data driven High-Throughput Computational Materials Science
 3. Computational Statistical Mechanics

 On the one hand, simple packages that read the input structures in well known formats (CIF - pdb - xyz - POSCAR) and produce outputs that become input files of the correct format for the specific programs, are envisioned (cif2cell).
 On the other, packages that generate supercells as well as defects of different dimensionality are being considered: point defects, dislocations, grain boundaries and surfaces (ASE).
 Moreover, atomistic geometries crucial for the current materials science ecosystem require more involved input geometry processing: disordered/amorphous solids and glasses, solid solutions, simultaneous multi-phase models, polycrystalline models, bubble nucleation models.
 The *atomic simulation environment* is a good example of such tools, as well as its big-data driven high-troughput computational materials science sister package (the *atomic simulation recipes* (ASR)).
 Other HTCMS packages (aiida - materials cloud; materials genome - pymatgen, JARVIS, AFLOW; pyiron) - are being looked into.
 At this stage, we are certainly not talking about simple tools, HTCMS corresponding to a full infrastructure including a large collection of tools for data mining, AI (ML potentials), pre- and post-processing, databases of materials, HPC and online high-througput ab-initio/MD/kinetics calculations.
 Given the complexity of the various scientific directions to be followed (HTCMS is probably the best example), it is my opinion that at some point, it becomes unavoidable keeping in touch with academics working in the respective fields, if you intend to keep doing sound training material development work.